NVCC-2022-Quad-Copter-Challenge-Team/.github/README.md

+# .github

-# Organization for the 2022-2023 Nasa Quad Copter Challenge.
+#Organization for the 2022-2023 Nasa Quad Copter Challenge.

 Visit the discussion board.